Organic farming: Genetic modification

-Tools

-Organic farmers use a number of traditional farm tools to do farming, and may make use of agricultural machinery in similar ways to conventional farming.
-In the developing world, on small organic farms, tools are normally constrained to hand tools and diesel powered water pumps.

 Standards

 Standards regulate production methods and in some cases final output for organic agriculture.
 Standards may be voluntary or legislated.
 As early as the 1970s private associations certified organic producers.
 In the 1980s, governments began to produce organic production guidelines.
 In the 1990s, a trend toward legislated standards began, most notably with the 1991 EU-Eco-regulation developed for European Union, which set standards for 12 countries, and a 1993 UK program.
 The EU's program was followed by a Japanese program in 2001, and in 2002 the U.S. created the National Organic Program (NOP).
-As of 2007 over 60 countries regulate organic farming (IFOAM 2007:11).
+As of 2007 over 60 countries regulate organic farming.
 In 2005 IFOAM created the Principles of Organic Agriculture, an international guideline for certification criteria.
 Typically the agencies accredit certification groups rather than individual farms.

 Production materials used for the creation of USDA Organic certified foods require the approval of a NOP accredited certifier.

 EU-organic production-regulation on "organic" food labels define "organic" primarily in terms of whether "natural" or "artificial" substances were allowed as inputs in the food production process.